Below is a sample of the Chunking for Decoding section of the Cracking the ABC Code Multisensory Reading Program Level 2

 Diliberto, J., Beattie, J., Flowers, C., & Algozzine, R. (2009).
 Effects of teaching syllable skills instruction on reading achievement in struggling middle school readers.
 Literacy Research and Instruction, 48,14-28.

-Click on the book images to purchase.
+Click on the images to purchase.

 Blank template Learn to Read books